1986Astros/D5Basketball/README.md

 ## First turn
 + D5: roll a D5 and the D6.
 Place the D5 at the zone on the board indicated by the D6.
 + D6: Place a D6 with the 1 facing up in zone 6 on the basketball court.
 Roll the other two D6 dice.
-The distinct die is the position on the board.
-Move the first die to that zone, showing the player designated by the first roll.
+Place the position die in the zone specified by the zone die.
+Remove the original position die from the court.
 	+ Special rule for D6: If a 6 is rolled, consider that to be player 1.

 ## Second turn